wix-incubator/angular-widget/README.md

 In some cases it might be needed to share some global state between widgets.
 When this global state changes you'll probably need to run a digest cycle in all widgets. `$rootScope.$digest()` will run the digest only in the injector which owns that `$rootScope` instance.
 To run `$rootScope.$digest()` on all `$rootScope` instances in all widgets, use `widgtes.notifyWidgtes()`.

+Also, if you want to broadcast an event on the `$rootScope` of all widgets, just call `widgets.notifyWidgets(eventName, args, ...)`.

 ## Service Usage (widget)

 In order to communicate with the hosting application, the widget uses the `widgteConfig` service. (the widget module always has a module dependency on `angularWidget`, if no such dependency exists, it will be added automatically during bootstrap)